 - It is important that you register before classes start in order for us to process and be able to send you the proper information you will need for classes, including online invites.

 A: We recommend that you sit and talk with your child to make sure they understand the commitment involved.
 We highly recommend that students make a year commitment to the program.
 It takes time to learn an instrument.
 Students will experience times when their lessons may be difficult.
 They need to practice and work through those times.
 Our teachers are there to guide them them and we ask for your help too in supporting and encouraging them along the way.
 These are life long lessons that help build a strong foundation in your child’s overall education.
 Discipline, teamwork, and commitment are benefits your child carries over into their school work from learning music.

 For those students who start in September, by the 1st of November, if you decide that the program is just not for your child, you are not obligated any further.
 This is the only drop window.
-For those who start in October, drop window is December 1st.

 See our Billing Policies for more details.